 Since $q_m \in F$ it appears in a child of the root.
-If it appears always on the same position p_m , then the path is accepting.
-Otherwise it appears to the left of p_m from some n_1 on (step 3).
-This left switch can only occur a finite number of times.
+If it appears always on the same position p_m and the node is marked infinitely often, then the path is accepting.
+Otherwise it appears to the left of p_m from some n_1 on (horizontal merge).
+This left switch can occur a finite number of times.